 In an article for the New York Times, Craig Pfeiffer, CEO of the association representing the investment advisory solutions industry noted that: “the financial advice profession is under pressure to continue to move aggressively from a sales- and product-driven focus to a more comprehensive, advice-driven model delivering a personalized, streamlined experience to investors similar to what is happening in other industries.”

 Even financial advisory firms with a single location typically have employees roaming across the office throughout the day engaged in meetings, conferences, and so on.
-A business VoIP phone system supports total mobility by enabling employees to receive and send calls (along with instant messages) using their smartphone.
-What’s more, outgoing calls display the firm’s Caller ID, not the employee’s personal information.
+A business cloud phone system supports total mobility by enabling employees to receive and send calls (along with instant messages) using their smart phone.
+What’s more, outgoing calls display the firm’s caller ID, not the employee’s personal information.

 Because a cloud phone system is a truly digital solution, it is fundamentally designed to integrate with other solutions in the environment, such as CRMs, billing software, and so on.
 As such, financial advisors can immediately access a wealth of client-specific information simply based on the incoming call number, and deliver a more personalized and impressive level of service.